kashi618/Hyprland-Dots/README.md

 **File Manager**
 - thunar
+- thunar-volman (auto mount USB)
+- gvfs (handles trash, and a variety of others)
+- gvfs-mtp (auto mount android devices)
 - tumbler (for image thumbnails)
-- gvfs (handles trash, and a variety of others)
-- udiskie (auto mount USB)
-- android-file-transfer

 **File Extractor**
 - 7zip
 - unzip

 - file-roller
 - ark
+- xarchiver

 *NOTE: Haven't decided on one that fits all my needs, so I have quite a few*